2017 marked the 50th anniversary for Glencolmcille

-celebrate, check out our website and facebook page for details.
+Folk Village.
+Check out our website and facebook page for details of

-during the season as a special tribute to those whose dedication has
+during the 2017 season as a special tribute to those whose dedication

 This thatched-roof replica of a rural village in Ireland’s most